MishkaKnizhka98/Project/README.md

 ## Structure of the project <a name="structure"></a>

-In the project there are two folders. `/data` contains datasets that can be used in the linear regression analysis: "student-mat.csv", "student-por.csv" and "student.txt", where additional information about the datasets is shown.
+In the project there are two folders. `/data` contains datasets that can be used in the linear regression analysis: "student-mat.csv" and "student-por.csv", and also a text file "student.txt", where additional information about the datasets is shown.
 In case there are new datasets, a user should add them to the */data* folder. `/Images` contains all images used in the *README.md* file.

 This project includes three Python code files: `main.py`, `my_functions.py` and `test_my_functions.py`.
 In *main.py* I trained the linear regression model, plotted the dependence of target feature on numeric features and to predicted the final grade for a new student. *my_functions.py* contains all functions that were employed in *main.py*. *test_my_functions.py* is used to test the functions.
 Below there is a brief description of each .py file.